trimstray/htrace.sh/README.md

 - **Ssllabs** - command-line reference-implementation client for SSL Labs APIs
 - **mixed-content-scan** - cli tool for check HTTPS-enabled website for Mixed Content

+  > When scanning for mixed content, remember that it may take a long time before the entire site is checked.

 ### Docker

 The configuration is contained in the **build/Dockerfile**.